stylecramper/tweet-saver/README.md

 # Tweet Saver

-## Install Dependencies
+## Getting Started
-Navigate into the tweet-saver directory.
-Run `npm install` to install all of the necessary dependencies.
+First, install dependencies.
+You'll need Node and NPM - instructions for installing those can be found at [Treehouse Installation Guides](https://treehouse.github.io/installation-guides/).
+In your terminal, cd to the root folder and install node modules by running `npm install`.
+You'll also need to install NPX globally by running `npm i -g npx`.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npx -p @angular/cli ng serve` for a dev server.
+In a browser, navigate to `http://localhost:4200/`.

 ## Running unit tests